liamtgiles17/splobe-io/README.md

 ## Controls

 W/S to accelerate/decelerate.
 A/D to turn left/right.
 Q to toggle the camera lock to the player.
 E to toggle the crosshair (and with it the ability to shoot).
 Left mouse button to shoot missiles.
+I to toggle inventory.
+1-9 to use hotbar items.

 ## Screenshots